Must-See Murals & Public Art in Cedar City, Parowan, and Brian Head

 The mural can be found at 59 North 100 West in Cedar City, UT.

-Johnson Center Mural
+Johnson Arts Center CREATE Mural by Rian Kasner

-Paulina Phelps Lyman
+Paulina Phelps Lyman - "Aunt Pliney" by Brooke Smart

 Behind the Prestige Realty office, you'll find a mural painted by Brooke Smart that tells the story of a local suffragist who's pretty incredible!
 Paulina Phelps Lyman was a midwife who delivered hundreds of babies in the 1800s.
 A suffragist and a doctor, "Aunt Pauline" was a great supporter of women's rights in Iron County.